xurxodiz/foundryvtt-entity-tiles/README.md

 Born trying to update [ImageDrop](https://gitlab.com/mesfoliesludiques/foundryvtt-image-drop/), from which only the tile creation code remains.
 Hooks and drag-drop code based on [FateX](https://github.com/anvil-vtt/FateX) and [DragUpload](https://github.com/cswendrowski/FoundryVTT-Drag-Upload).

+### License

+The content in this repository is covered by a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/) (do what you want with it as long as you add a line saying where you got it from.)